ninnikukawaii/write-ups/San Diego CTF 2022/forensics/flag-trafficker/README.md

 I decided to check available files from HTTP, and there was something suspicious:
 ![scr2](Screenshots/scr2.png)

-I extract this [file](file.html) and opened it in the browser.
+I extracted this [file](file.html) and opened it in the browser.
 Press the button and get the flag!

 ![scr3](Screenshots/scr3.png)
 ![scr4](Screenshots/scr4.png)